thomas-hoger/CTD-5G/src/attacks/README.md

    - **Broad discovery (suspicious):**
      5GAD mentions it is technically possible to send a discovery request without specifying any NF type (i.e., a "GetAllNFs" query).
 This would return all registered NFs of all types.
 However, this behavior does **not** work in Free5GC.
 This type of message is not expected in legitimate network traffic, making it highly suspicious and easy to detect.

-The three core functions used in this attack (NF registration, JWT acquisition, and discovery requests) are defined in: [`src/utils/protocols/api_cn/instance.py`](src/utils/protocols/api_cn/instance.py).
-These functions use the `httpx` library to handle HTTP interactions with the NRF.

 > [!NOTE]
 > Although broad discovery (GetAllNFs) may fail depending on implementation (e.g., Free5GC), it still represents a likely attacker intent and a clear anomaly in control traffic patterns.